dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-11-02-magic-internet-money.md

 communication channels, making them completely unrecognizable.
 How can you censor something if you can't tell what you're looking at?

-{% include image.html name="torched-hearts.jpg" caption="'TORCHED H34R7S' by YT (@coin_artist), a puzzle which hid 4.87
+{% include image.html name="torched-hearts.jpg" caption="'TORCHED H34R7S' by Coin Artist, a puzzle which hid 4.87
 bitcoin in plain sight."%}

 But shapeshifting and teleportation aren't Bitcoin's only tricks.
 If I